abradle/welcome-to-mmtf/_posts/2016-03-30-welcome-to-mmtf.md

 categories: jekyll update
 ---

-# MMTF: a new transmission format for biological molecules

 #### What is MMTF?

-The **M**acro**m**olecular **T**ransmission **F**ormat (MMTF) is a binary format to represent biomolecular structures.
-It holds the sequence information, atomic coordinates, topological descriptions, assosiated data such as number and order of chemical bonds, and axilary metadata.
-The format is optimised for efficient transmission over the Internet and fast decoding/parsing speed.
-In addition, the format aims to be easy to understand, use and integrate into development praojects that will facilitate its dissemination.
+The **M**acro**m**olecular **T**ransmission **F**ormat (MMTF) is a compact binary format to represent biomolecular structures from Protein Data Bank (PDB).
+It holds the sequence information, atomic coordinates, bonds, biological assembly information, secondary structure and auxiliary metadata.
+The format is optimized for efficient transmission over the Internet and demonstrate fast speed of decoding and parsing.
+In addition, the format aims to be easy to understand, use and integrate into development projects that will facilitate its dissemination.

-#### What are the benefits of transmitting structures in MMTF?
+#### What are the benefits of using structures in MMTF?

-* **Speed:** efficient transmission of structures between memory and storage devices and over the Internet as well as fast decoding and parsing speed helps your application to load faster.
+* **Speed:** efficient access to PDB structures over the Internet for laptop/desktop and mobile applications.
 * **Compactness:** small size reduces your bandwidth needs and allows in memory management of large structures enabling interactive visualization and helping to overcome the storage-based performance bottleneck in large-scale structural bioinformatics analysis.
-* **Utility:** it contains precalculates information such as secondary structure and chemical bonds that is useful in various analysis; it is easily extendable to include custom fields; it has a clear API, open source libraries and good documentation that makes it easy to use and enhances interoperability.
+* **Utility:** it has a simple API, open source libraries and good documentation that makes it easy to integrate into your molecular visualization or structural analysis applications; it contains precalculated information such as secondary structure, number and order of chemical bonds useful in various analysis; it is easily extendable to include custom fields that makes it ...

+#### How can I use MMTF?

 #### How do I start?

-* Go through the [specification] [spec]
+* Review the [specification] [spec]
 * Explore java [source code] [java]
 * Work through [JAVA examples] [readme]
 * Download structures in MMTF as a [hadoop sequence file] [hadoopfile]